 I asked Sabato how he prepared for the exam and he told me that he trained for it like an athletic event by using what he called a “360 degree approach.”
 He believes—and rightly so—that the tasting exam has more variables than the other parts of the exam in terms of how well one feels on a given day, if it’s a good smelling/tasting day for the individual, and even who is on the other side of the table as far as the examiners are concerned.
-He told me that previous to that day in Aspen he was always nervous about who the examiners were and that when his mind wandered it was, as he called it, “my worst enemy.”
+He told me that previous to that day in Aspen, he was always nervous about who the examiners were; that when his mind wandered it was, as he called it, “my worst enemy.”

-To combat nerves he practiced tasting in the same manner, blocking out everything but the six glasses, regardless of who he was tasting with.
-He also exercised regularly focusing on being able to elevate and lower his heart rate quickly simulating the nerves of the exam.
-He used meditation to practice calming his mind to be able get into a focused state quickly.
+To combat nerves, he practiced tasting in the same manner; blocking out everything but the six glasses, regardless of who he was tasting with.
+He also exercised regularly focusing on being able to elevate and lower his heart rate quickly, simulating the nerves of the exam.
+He further used meditation to practice calming his mind to be able get into a focused state quickly.
 Finally, he used music to get to prepare for the exam by creating a special playlist that he used regularly to again put him in a great state before a practice tasting or to mentally rehearse the actual exam day.
 It goes without saying that he listened to the same playlist on the exam day while walking to the hotel.
 By the time he arrived he was calm, intensely focused, and ready to go.

 Sabato is not alone in his approach.
 Without exception, everyone I’ve worked with on my tasting project over the last several years is capable of quickly getting into a tasting “zone” quickly when focusing on a glass of wine.
-Further, I’ve noticed that when experienced tasters go into their so-called “zone” they usually get there by using a consistent eye position and a specific quality of focus with their eyes.
-I’ve written about the starting eye position many times previously, but practically everyone I’ve worked with looks down at about a 45 degree angle and either straight ahead or slightly to the left.
+I’ve noticed that when experienced tasters go into their so-called “zone,” they usually get there by using a consistent eye position and a specific quality of focus with their eyes.
+I’ve written about the starting eye position many times previously, practically everyone I’ve worked with looks down at about a 45 degree angle and either straight ahead or slightly to the left.
 A few look down and slightly to the right while an even smaller number look out at the horizon level either straight ahead or to the left.
 I do want to note—and this is important—that the specific location of anyone’s starting eye position is not hugely important.
 What is important is that the individual has somehow found it and uses it consistently either consciously or unconsciously, the latter of which is generally the case in most experienced tasters.

 I’ve thought about Sabato’s exam a great deal in the months following and now believe it’s critical for any student to be able to quickly get into a state of deep, focused concentration for a tasting exam--a tasting trance, if you will.
-So the challenge then becomes how to easily find one’s zone and use it consistently.
+The challenge becomes how to easily find one’s zone and use it consistently.
 Here’s an exercise to help discover your own personal zone and fine tune it.

 2. Now add another sensory modality.
 Feel your arms moving back and forth and your legs striding with each step.

-3. When you’ve added a second sensory modality think of a third; in this case you might hear the sound of your feet hitting the ground with each stride.
+3. When you’ve added a second sensory modality, think of a third; in this case you might hear the sound of your feet hitting the ground with each stride.

 4. Now go back and add detail to each modality; make the scene in front of you as clear and bright as possible, feel the breeze on your face as you’re running as well as the ambient temperature of the air around you; hear the sounds of traffic around you or birds chirping if the scene is a path in the country.

 5. Stop and notice the quality and depth of your state of awareness at this point.
 Odds are it’s a pretty deep state of concentration—exactly the kind needed for a tasting exam or other activity requiring exacting detail.
-Also notice the position and focus of your eyes—literally where you’re looking and the quality of the focus of your gaze.
+Also notice the position and focus of your eyes, literally where you’re looking and the quality of the focus of your gaze.

 Overlapping with Wine

 Now try overlapping using a memory of a wine you’ve tasted.
 Choose a wine that’s easy to remember—a botrytis dessert wine like Sauternes comes to mind.
-Using the model above go through every aspect of the wine in sequence:
+Using the model above, go through every aspect of the wine in sequence.

-1. First, see the color of the wine as vividly you can; a botrytis wine would be a deep yellow in color.
+1. First, see the color of the wine as vividly you can; a botrytis wine would be a deep yellow gold in color.

 2. Now add some primary aromatics to the memory as in ripe peach and apricot fruit.